df2k2/contest/README.md

 **Development Notes**

 I would suggest a re-usable framework such as Laravel, Yii, Zend, etc..., if there doesn't already exist methods or plug-ins for this process.
 Using a framework such as laravel would allow for a scalable component architecture with API capabilities to integrate into any existing architecture.
+Alternatively, articles may be pushed via Worpress API.

 ## Database tables